 - Orbitofacial plexiform neurofibromas are in seen in 1%-4% of children with NF1.
 These are variants of benign peripheral nerve sheath tumors that form tangles of unencapsulated, highly vascular, and infiltrative neural tissue involving the eyelids, temporal region, and orbit and causing physical disfiguration, asymmetric refractive error, and mechanical ptosis with a high incidence of resultant amblyopia.
 They may degenerate into malignant peripheral nerve sheath tumors such as neurofibrosarcomas.
 Plexiform neurofibromas of the upper eyelid can be associated with ipsilateral glaucoma.

-NF2, or central neurofibromatosis, is 10 times less common than NF1 and primarily presents with acoustic neuromas (schwannomas of the 8th cranial nerve).
-NF2 presents with fewer café-au-lait macules, rarely forms Lisch nodules of the iris, and is primarily associated ophthalmologically with juvenile cataracts.
-Optic nerve meningiomas, retinal hamartomas, and epiretinal membranes are also associated with NF2, and any child with decreased vision or retinal exam abnormalities should undergo ophthalmologic evaluation to distinguish NF1 and NF2 from retinoblastoma.
+NF2, or central neurofibromatosis, is 10 times less common than NF1 and primarily presents with vestibular schwannomas (schwannomas of the 8th cranial nerve), which are frequently bilateral.
+NF2 presents with fewer café au lait macules, rarely forms Lisch nodules of the iris, and is primarily associated ophthalmologically with juvenile cataracts.
+Optic nerve meningiomas, retinal hamartomas, and epiretinal membranes are also associated with NF2, and any child with decreased vision or retinal examination abnormalities should undergo ophthalmologic evaluation to distinguish NF1 and NF2 from retinoblastoma.

 Q85.01 – Neurofibromatosis, type 1

 19133005 – Neurofibromatosis syndrome

 Other conditions with café au lait macules:

 - Legius syndrome – Autosomal dominant NF1-like syndrome with loss of function of Ras regulatory gene SPRED1 with café au lait macules, axillary freckling, and macrocephaly but lacks neurofibromas and central nervous system (CNS) tumors.